-The CNCG Committee is responsible for developing and recommending to the Board of Directors a process for reviewing the competencies, skills and effectiveness of the Board of Directors as a whole, the Committees and the contributions of individual Directors on a regular basis.
-The CNCG Committee is also responsible for overseeing the execution of the review process approved by the Board of Directors and management.
-During the review process the CNCG Committee considers: (i) input from Directors, where appropriate; (ii) attendance of Directors at meetings of the Board of Directors and any Committee; (iii) the Board of Directors' written mandate; (iv) the charter of each Committee; (v) applicable position descriptions for each individual Director and for the Chairs of the Board of Directors and each Committee; and (vi) the competencies and skills each individual Director is expected to bring to the Board of Directors and each Committee.
+The CNCG Committee is responsible for developing and recommending to the Board a process for reviewing the competencies, skills and effectiveness of the Board as a whole, its Committees and the contributions of individual Directors on a regular basis.
+The CNCG Committee is also responsible for overseeing the execution of the review process approved by the Board and Management.
+During the review process the CNCG Committee considers: (i) input from Directors, where appropriate; (ii) attendance of Directors at meetings of the Board of and any Committee; (iii) the Mandate of the Board; (iv) the charter of each Committee; (v) applicable position descriptions for the Chairs of the Board of Directors and each Committee; and (vi) the competencies and skills each individual Director is expected to bring to the Board and each Committee.